-The Altix UV 100 server series components have the following features to increase the reliability, availability, and serviceability (RAS) of the systems.
+The Altix UV 1000 server series components have the following features to increase the reliability, availability, and serviceability (RAS) of the systems.

-Power and cooling:

-- IRU power supplies are redundant and can be hot-swapped under most circumstances. - IRUs have overcurrent protection at the blade and power supply level. - Fans are redundant and can be hot-swapped. - Fans run at multiple speeds in the IRUs.
+- Power and cooling: - IRU power supplies are redundant and can be hot-swapped under most circumstances.
+Note that this might not be possible in a "fully loaded" system.
+If all the blade positions are filled, be sure to consult with a service technician before removing a power supply while the system is running. - IRUs have overcurrent protection at the blade and power supply level. - Fans are redundant and can be hot-swapped. - Fans run at multiple speeds in the IRUs.
 Speed increases automatically when temperature increases or when a single fan fails.